Note on two-point mean square displacement: Introduction

 Let ${\vec r}_1(t)$ and ${\vec r}_2(t)$ to represent the positions of the two probes at time $t$.
 The method of analysis using ${\vec r}_1(t)$ and ${\vec r}_2(t)$ to quantify the intrinsic mobility of probe may be called {\it two-point MSD} analysis.
+We note that the term two-point MSD has so far been used in a loose sense without a proper definition.
 In literature, there are two variants of the two-point MSD analysis, which differ in the definition of the analyzed quantities, i.e., one may look at the time series of either a relative vector ${\vec d}(t) = {\vec r}_1(t) - {\vec r}_2(t)$ connecting two probes or its absolute value $d(t) = |{\vec d}(t)|$, the latter being a distance between the probes.
 In this note, we aim to clarify the similarity and difference between these two analyses, and their quantitative connection to the standard MSD.
-In Sec.~\ref{sec:Quantities}, we first define the quantities considered in two-point MSD analysis.
-We then briefly review the case with two independently moving probes in Sec.~\ref{sec:Independent-probes}.
-We proceed in Sec.~\ref{sec:Intramolecular-probes} to the intramolecular analysis, in which two probes belong to the common polymer chain, i.e., two loci in the same chromatin.
+In Sec.~\ref{sec:short_summary}, we first define the quantities considered in two-point MSD analysis, and present a short summary of the paper.
+We then proceed to the analysis of simple solvable models, first the case with two independently moving probes in Sec.~\ref{sec:Independent-probes} and then two probes belonging to the common polymer, i.e., two loci in the same chromatin in Sec.~\ref{sec:Intramolecular-probes}.
 Sec.~\ref{sec:DIscussions} is devoted to discussion on the general aspect of two-point MSD.
 We also demonstrate that the method can be applied to quantify the non-Gaussian parameter in the displacement statistics and the motional correlation of probe pair.